dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 known what form this knowledge takes, what situations are likely to confuse the model.
 Until now.\todo{big claim!}

+\todo{contributions:
+- microbenchmark: optional eval
+- we find that models understand optionality
+- we study optionality across time and scale
+- we investigate morally vs technically correct
+}

 # Overview
 \todo{write the lead into the overview}

 ## Which Models Understand Optionality?

-Before attempting to measure how models understand optionality on a low level, we wanted to first be able to measure their optionality understanding on a high level.
-After all, we could spend forever looking for a concept of optionality in a model that doesn’t actually exist.
-So we first measure how well different completion models can complete simple programs that require an understanding of optionality.
-Then, we have an idea of which models to search for an internal optionality concept.
+We begin with a "skyline" estimate of model understanding of optionality
+\todo{cite a la Tegmark?}, first measure how well different models can understand the concept.
+We have the model complete simple programs that require an understanding of optionality.
+We refer to this suite of programs as `OptionalEval`.

 To test these models for optionality understanding, we constructed 15 partial program tests.
-Here’s one of them:
+For example,

 *Test 4*:
 ```python